samyka/React-login-screen/README.md

-# React Native Starter Kit 🚀
+# React Native login Screen 🚀

 Bootstrap your app development by using this awesome react native starter kit, integrated with Firebase Auth and Facebook Login.
 Clone this boilerplate app to get you up and running quickly.